 405-406.
 OLD ENGLISH PROSE AND POETRY.
 Throughout the year.
 Credit three hours a term.
-T Th S 11.
-Fall term, Mr. French.
-Spring term, Mr. Rosier.
+T Th S 12.
+Mr. French and Mr. Rosier.

 Philology and literature from the Anglo-Saxon invasion to the Norman Conquest.
 Most of Beowulf will be read in the second term.
 This course is recommended by the Department to all who intend to become graduate students in English.